-Jewelry should be worn in moderation, and in good taste.
-No jewelry is allowed that makes an offensive visual statement or that references drugs (including "mushrooms"), alcohol, or tobacco.
-Earrings, and/or piercings are not allowed for male students.
-Students are not allowed to wear eye, nose, lip, tongue or any other visible piercing.
-Chain belts are not allowed, nor are chains affixed to belts or wallets.
-Sunglasses are not allowed to be worn in the building without a doctor's excuse.
-Visible tattoos or body art that cannot be covered by a regular dress code shirt must be covered by other means.
+- Jewelry should be worn in moderation, and in good taste. - Body piercings except for earrings are prohibited. - Sunglasses are not allowed to be worn in the building without a doctor's excuse. - Visible tattoos or body art that cannot be covered by a regular dress code shirt must be covered by other means.